krzys9876/z80_sim_scala/README.md

 The initial idea was to use purely immutable data structures, including array/vector for the memory.
-I verified the performance several times with _visualvm_ and the results were clear - the application spent ~50% of time to manipulate the memory.
-So why not test the mutable memory for comparison?
+I verified the performance several times with _visualvm_ and the results were clear - the application spent ~50% of time to manipulate the memory and another ~10% for registers.
+So why not test the mutable memory and registers for comparison?

 I used native java array (to avoid boxing of integer values) and the same mutable-like interface (every function returns an instance of the memory, which in case of mutable memory is just the same instance every time).
-The boost in performance was quite substantial - for **arithmetic2.txt** it was x2 - x3 (from ~80% to ~200% or more).
+The boost in performance was quite substantial - for **arithmetic2.txt** it was x2 - x3 (from ~80%-100% to even ~200-400% or more).

 ## Run sample programs ##

 In the main project directory you will find the _run.bat_ script with some examples.
 The parameters are:

      --mode           : batch (no user interaction)/
                         interactive (use console to interact with the program and Esc to break execution)) --hex-file       : the ROM file to run [--basic-file]    : a file with Basic proram, actually this is just to simulate user input [--steps-m]       : steps to be executed in millions (real number) or -1 for infinity [--memory-type]   : fast/slow (default: fast)
+    [--register-type] : fast/slow (default: fast)
     [--interrupts]    : true/false (default: true) - should the program use interrupts to read user input

 ## Copyright notice ##

-Nascom/Microsoft Basic 4.7 is copyryght of Microsoft.
+Nascom/Microsoft Basic 4.7 is copyright of Microsoft.
 See also: [http://www.nascomhomepage.com/](http://www.nascomhomepage.com/)

 Modifications to original source are copyright of Grant Searle.
 You cannot use it for commercial purposes.
 See: [http://searle.wales/](http://searle.wales/)